Angelus-1/Angelus-1/README.md

 Hi there!
 I’m a **full-stack software developer** and **tech entrepreneur** from 🇷🇼 Rwanda.

-I'm the founder of **Angelus v1**, a startup focused on building scalable IT solutions that empower local communities and solve real-world problems.
+I'm the founder of **Anilo**, a startup focused on building scalable IT solutions that empower local communities and solve real-world problems.

 ---

 ## 🧑‍💼 About Angelus v1

-> Angelus v1 is a visionary tech startup based in Rwanda.
+> Anilo is a visionary tech startup based in Rwanda.
 > a Rwanda-based tech startup focused on innovative and impactful IT solutions for the local and global community.

 > We deliver smart, community-focused software products that support sustainable development across Africa.